Vaccines: two centuries of scepticism

 But H1N1 was not as deadly as first feared and millions of vaccine doses produced to fight it were destroyed, fuelling mistrust towards vaccination campaigns.

-Matters were made worse by the discovery that one of the vaccines, Pandemrix, raised the risk of narcolepsy.
+Matters were made worse by the discovery that one of the vaccines, Pandemrix, increased the risk of narcolepsy.

 Of 5.5 million people given the vaccine in Sweden, 440 had to be compensated after developing the sleep disorder.